Characteristic Time Scales for the Geometry Transition of a Black Hole to a White Hole from Spinfoams: The transition amplitude

 \subsection{Truncation and Boundary Data}

-A truncation in covariant LQG is given by a choice of 2--complex $\mathcal{C}$.
-The latter acquires an emergent interpretation in the semiclassical limit as being dual to a triangulation of spacetime.
-In this paper we restrict to spinfoam amplitudes defined on a fixed 2--complex $\mathcal{C}$ with no internal faces.
+A choice of 2--complex $\mathcal{C}$ can be tought of as a truncation of the degrees of freedom of covariant LQG.
+It acquires an emergent interpretation in the semiclassical limit as being dual to a triangulation of spacetime.
+In this paper we restrict to spinfoam amplitudes defined on a fixed 2--complex topologically dual to a 4d triangulation of spacetime.
 That is, all faces have one link $\ell \in \Gamma$ in their boundary graph.
-Furthermore we assume that the 2--complex is topologically dual to a 4d triangulation of spacetime.